-Building on forensic computer techniques introduced in CCSI-410, this course focuses on advanced investigative techniques to track leads over local and wide area networks, including international computer crime.
+Building on forensic computer techniques introduced in Digital Forensics I, this course focuses on advanced investigative techniques to track leads over local and wide area networks, including international computer crime.

 Students in this course learn operating system concepts by examining various operating systems such as Windows, UNIX, and Linux, and study typical desktop system hardware, architecture, and configuration.

 This course covers fundamentals of data communication and computer networking, including the Open Systems Interconnection (OSI) model.
 Network architecture and configurations such as local and wide area networks are addressed.

 Providing a broad overview of information systems security in organizations, this course covers security concepts and mechanisms; mandatory and discretionary controls; basic cryptography and its applications; intrusion detection and prevention; information systems assurance; and anonymity and privacy.